atreyasha/spp-explainability/docs/develop.md

                 should be empty -\> an example is adding text before WFA definitions

+            2.  replace all epsilon words by the symbol where possible

-            2.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples
+            3.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples

-            3.  change to two sided format before printing, as this works well for binding/printing
+            4.  change to two sided format before printing, as this works well for binding/printing

-            4. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment
+            5. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment

-            5.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"
+            6.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"

-            6.  perform spell-check of all text
+            7.  perform spell-check of all text

-            7.  remove red link color in table of contents
+            8.  remove red link color in table of contents

-            8.  always mention \"figure taken from study (year)\" when using external figures
+            9.  always mention \"figure taken from study (year)\" when using external figures

         2. UP-related